PhYdrogen/holbertonschool-validation/module4_task2/README.md

-make unit-tests -> show all the unit test present make integration-tests -> do all the integration tests present make help -> show an help
+make unit-tests -> show all the unit test present make integration-tests -> do all the integration tests present make help -> show an help make docker-tests -> launch test for the docker

 ## Workflow